xinkecf35/Door_Unlock_Web_GUI/README.md

 `pipenv install` and then `pipenv shell` to install the python dependencies and initialize the virtual environment

+Note that `data` folder in `src/backend` is purely for the storage of the SQLITE file and is also used as a mount point for the Docker Volume

 ## Frontend
 Frontend is a little more involved, as the Vue-CLI must be installed first.
 Run `npm install -g @vue/cli` to install the necessary tooling.
 From there, navigate to `src/frontend` and run `npm install` to install all related dependencies.
 For more info about working VueJS and the Vue-CLI, please consult the appropriate documentation.